- System updates might have accidentally deleted Microsoft Office on Windows 10?

 - Press Windows Key + R to open Run.

 - Type Winword and press OK.
-This should open the Word app if it is not deleted or corrupted.
-If that does not open the Word app, do the following.
+(This should open the Word app if it is not deleted or corrupted.
+If that does not open the Word app, go to the following point.)

 - Press Windows Key + R.